Hands up if retinol is making your skin all red and flaky.

-- It hydrates skin: it’s more effective than petrolatum at preventing water loss
+- It hydrates skin: It’s more effective than petrolatum at preventing water loss

-- It lightens skin: it brihgtens the complexion and reduces dark spots, blotchiness (redness) and sallowness (yellowing)
+- It lightens skin: It brihgtens the complexion and reduces dark spots, blotchiness (redness) and sallowness (yellowing)

-- It helps reduce wrinkles: preliminary research shows it can boost the production of skin-firming collagen
+- It helps reduce wrinkles: Preliminary research shows it can boost the production of skin-firming collagen

-- It soothes skin: it alleviates the symptoms of rosacea and irritations
+- It soothes skin: It alleviates the symptoms of rosacea and irritations

-- It treats acne: its effects are similar to those of 1% clindamycin gel
+- It treats acne: Its effects are similar to those of 1% clindamycin gel

-Told you, it could do everything!
+Told you, it can do everything!

 Related: Spotlight on Niacinamide